 Its international presence doesn’t stop in India.
 Triple J Radio, one of the biggest stations in Australia has been playing it.
 With each play they see their numbers spike on ITunes.
 DJ’s from Germany, Russia, The Netherlands and the UK have been showing the song love and even sending in new remixes.

-His new single “Bounz,” produced by Y2JJ follows the same party vibe, but is another example of J. Goods interest in experimenting with new sounds and breaking new ground.
-This past year he has also started working with Dubstep producer Crizzly, and has performed with him at huge events like Nocturnal Wonderland and Vitamin Water’s Disco Disco Disco with MSTRKRFT headlining.
+His latest single “Bounz,” produced by Y2JJ follows the same party vibe, but is another example of J. Goods interest in experimenting with new sounds and breaking new ground.
+This past year he has also started working with EDM producer Crizzly, and has performed with him at huge events like Nocturnal Wonderland and Vitamin Water’s Disco Disco Disco with MSTRKRFT headlining.

 “My goal right now is to blend hip-hop with EDM production.”
 Goods explains, “Guys like Shawn Dell and Y2JJ are working to develop this style with me.
 I love hip-hop but I don’t think like everybody else.
-I really want to experiment with other sounds and EDM and Trap are sounds that I think really fit me.
-Even Dubstep.
-And it’s such a new sound, its perfect for me. “
+I really want to experiment with other sounds and EDM and Trap are sounds that I think really fit me. “